1900 SW 4th Ave, Portland, OR 97201

 The resident of a Type A accessory short-term rental must obtain a permit from BDS every two years.

 Yes, but they must have their landlord’s approval.
 Pursuant to City Code 33.207.040.C.2.a, a Type A Accessory Short-Term Rental permit application must include notarized signatures by the property owner (or authorized agent), resident, and operator (if applicable).

-For permits in 1&2 Dwelling Structures the initial short-term rental permit fee is $178.08 which includes the cost of the Bureau of Development Services bedroom inspection.
-On renewal years when the BDS inspection is not required the fee will be $62.00.
-For permit in Multi-Dwelling structures the initial short-term rental permit fee is $100.00 and renewals will be $62.00.
+For permits in 1 & 2 Dwelling Structures the initial short-term rental permit fee is $154.
+Ten percent of the applications will be selected for an inspection.
+On renewal years the fee will be $154.
+For a permit in Multi-Dwelling structures the initial short-term rental permit fee is $110 and renewals will be $68.